ITensor/website/docs/tutorials/MPS/main.md

 <span class='article_sig'>Thomas E. Baker&mdash;August 17, 2015</span>

 The Hilbert space is large.
 Scanning through the entire space would be take longer than is reasonable.
 Writing down a good guess for the wavefunction can be a great way to get close enough to the right ground state.
-Finding the answer with MPSs can be comparatively much easier than searching the whole Hilbert space.

-A very good guess for the strongly correlated, gapped systems in one dimension is the matrix product state (MPS).
+A very good guess for strongly correlated, gapped systems in one dimension is the matrix product state (MPS).
 DMRG and many tensor network methods rely on this ansatz to quickly and efficiently calculate the ground state.

-A single element of an MPS is a tensor with three indices, @@A^{\sigma\_i}\_{a\_i a\_{i+1}}@@.
-The subscripts  convey that different sites may have different links to each other.
-These indices catalog the bond dimension (e.g., number of Schmidt states kept in a DMRG calculation).
-The index @@\sigma_i@@ corresponds to the physical index.
+Each bulk tensor of an MPS has three indices, @@A^{\sigma\_i}\_{a\_i a\_{i+1}}@@.
+The subscripts convey that indices connecting different bonds may vary in size.
+The size of a typical index @@a\_i@@ is known as the bond dimension of the MPS, and corresponds to the number of states kept in a DMRG calculation.
+The index @@\sigma_i@@ is the physical index.
 This has two values for a spin@@-1/2@@ chain.

 An MPS diagram for a five site system looks like

 <p align="center"><img src="docs/tutorials/MPS/MPS.png" alt="MPS" style="height: 150px;"/></p>

-We will discuss some characteristics of MPSs and introduce some concepts that are necessary to design and implement your tensor networks into ITensor.
+We will discuss some characteristics of MPSs and introduce some concepts that are essential for working with MPS in ITensor.

 ### ITensor Methods